Wedding Planning Tips

 Rhode Island wedding venues are awesome, too.

 Have an Engagement Session

-- How: This one is sort of out there, so bear with me.
-More so than your wedding day, your engagement session affords you to a chance to really let your personalities shine.
+- How: More so than your wedding day, your engagement session affords you to a chance to really let your personalities shine.
 That’s because the engagement session is much less formal than your wedding day and it’s just the two of you plus your photographer.
-Like milkshakes, for example?
-Let your engagement photographer know!
+Have fun with it!